kube-logging/kube-logging.github.io/content/docs/examples/_index.md

 ## Flow examples

 The following examples show some simple flows.
-For more examples that use filters, see {{% xref "/docs/examples/filters-in-flows.md" %}}.
+For more advanced examples, see {{% xref "/docs/examples/filters-in-flows/_index.md" %}} and {{% xref "/docs/examples/flows/_index.md" %}}.

 ### Flow with a single output